Dirk-Arwood/No-Mans-Sky-Kitbasher/README.md

 [Further investigation of the full fighters does indicate that there is a rendered space beneath the canopy, which I will have to tweak before I attempt a print.]

 Further analysis indicates that I could potentially kitbash together my own ships, but again, I am nowhere near caffeinated enough to work it out.

+I've had a secondary breakthrough regarding my categorising of these models, yes there are some discrepancies between the website I have found and the model names but its a start and I can do a process of elimination which works in my favour...
+This is a ship customiser generation website that has every procedural combination for a ship, down to every part.